BiodataAnalysisGroup/virtual-tutorial-perturbation-modelling/README.md

     & "$env:UserProfile\Miniconda3\Scripts\conda.exe" init powershell # initialise Conda for PowerShell
     exit   # close PowerShell, then reopen it so 'conda' is on your PATH
    ```
+   If you run into an error, you can also download the installer manually from [https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe) and run it.
+Make sure to select the option to add Miniconda to your PATH.

 5. Reopen Powershell (press <kbd>⊞ Win</kbd>, type “PowerShell” and hit ⏎ *enter*) and **create the two tutorial environments.**  Each takes \~2–4 min.